Adetutu777/encode-hackathon/README.md

         d) Read recommended blogpost
         e) Viewing of user profile
         f) Adding 👍 &  👎 reaction to post
-        g) Creating blogpost (user can either generate images base on request on the post creation page , with option to select their preferred from the carousel imags or add their own cover image from their device )
+        g) Creating blogpost(Text) (user can either generate images base on request on the post creation page , with option to select their preferred from the carousel imags or add their own cover image from their device )
+        h) Users can upload videos/gif as cover instead of using images.
+This is achieved through [Livepeer.js
-        h) Saving post to draft
+        i) Saving post to draft

 #### Future implementation
-        a) Provide an option for users to upload a video as cover while creating post using [Livepeer.js]  (https://docs.livepeer.org/)
-        b) Adding comment reaction on blogpost
+        a) Adding comment reaction on blogpost
-        c) Seaching through blogs
+        b) Seaching through blogs
-        d) Saving post for future readings
+        c) Saving post for future readings
-        e) Notification modal to alert users of new posts
+        d) Notification modal to alert users of new posts
-        f) Settings to edit users profile page
+        e) Settings to edit users profile page
-        g) Implement the follow user reaction
+        f) Implement the follow user reaction
+        g) Minting post as NFTs

 #### Screenshot of landing page